craftcms/shopify/README.md

 > [!TIP]
 > We strongly recommend reviewing this same section on the [6.x](https://github.com/craftcms/shopify/blob/6.x/README.md#upgrading) branch, as there were a number of breaking changes and deprecations during the upgrade from 5.x.

-After the upgrade, you **must** delete and re-create webhooks for each environment.
+After the upgrade, you **must** [delete and re-create](#set-up-webhooks) webhooks for each environment.
 Webhooks are registered and delivered with a specific version, and a mismatch will result in errors.

-When you migrate to the Dev Dashboard custom app during the upgrade, you can leave your “legacy custom app” configuration as-is.
-The plugin will no longer use these credentials, but .
+Your “legacy custom app” can be left as-is or deleted, once all your environments have been migrated to the Dev Dashboard connection.
+While this plugin has no need for those credentials, confirm with the store owner that no other external services depend on them!

 ### Credentials